CIF Parser¶

 ['primary', "'Carol C.'", '1', 'primary', "'Bob B.'", '2']

-To add a new loop (replacing old one if it exists) use init_loop
+To add a new loop (replacing an old one if it exists) use init_loop

 >>> loop = block.init_loop('_ocean_', ['id', 'name'])